Raj-7799/DiemBFT/README.md

 This can be checked easily with the help of ``` python --version ``` command.
 It is highly recommended to use Anaconda(conda) virtual environment for managing different versions of python in a system.
 The steps for Anaconda installation is provided in Setup below

-## Operating system
-DiemBFT has been tested on GNU/Linux only.

 ## 2. Setup